contactlab/nodep-date-input-polyfill/README.md

+# :warning: This project is no longer mantained

 # nodep-date-input-polyfill

 Just include this simple script and IE, macOS Safari, and legacy browser versions will support `<input type="date">`, without any dependencies, not even jQuery!